 These efforts are ongoing, and we have arrived at a number of steps we can take to help cases run more smoothly.
 I'm not talking about whether to use SAC or another methodology.
 Rather, I'm talking about issues related to how our own employee teams coordinate with one another within a complex process.
 It takes a lot of people and hours to get big decisions out of the door and I want to make sure that we use our resources efficiently.
 We already have put into place several process improvements.
-For example: (1) we are making greater use of technical conferences with parties early so we can communicate clearly the Board's evidentiary expectations; (2) we are making internal management structure changes for rate cases; (3) we are improving coordination of staff working on a case; and, (4) we are setting additional milestone markers within our internal workflow.
+For example: (1) we are making greater use of technical conferences with parties early so we can discuss evidentiary issues that come up in specific cases; (2) we are issuing evidentiary instructions following the technical conference so that we communicate clearly the Board's expectations with regard to evidence; (3) we are making internal management structure changes for rate cases; (4) we are improving coordination of staff working on a case; and, (5) we are setting additional milestone markers within our internal workflow.

 The improvements that we developed and are implementing for the rate case process will flow to other types of cases.
 There are long-term steps, some of which will depend on our agency budget going forward.
-My hope is that shortly, I will be able to share more of our best practices with our stakeholders.
+The benefits of these process improvements should begin to take effect as the Board continues to adjudicate rate cases.

-A third area of focus for me is making sure the Board gets the data it needs to properly monitor rail service, both freight and rail.
+A third area of focus for me is making sure the Board gets the data it needs to properly monitor rail service.
 Last year, during the severe disruptions in service that affected the railroad industry from late 2013 through 2014, the Board began collection of railroad service data on a temporary basis.
-That effort was well-received and stakeholders have expressed to me that the data collection has been extremely helpful to them as well.
+That effort was well-received, and stakeholders have expressed to me that the data collection has been extremely helpful to them as well.
 Currently, the Board is considering a proposed rule to establish a permanent collection of service data.
+As part of that effort, I recently introduced the idea of waiving the Board's exparte rules for this rulemaking proceeding to allow informal meetings between stakeholders and the Board's technical staff.
+The Board issued a decision putting this idea into effect on November 9th.
+We included measures to ensure public notice, fairness, and transparency, such as publishing meeting summaries on the Board's website.
+These informal meetings will allow open and candid conversations between STB staff and stakeholders regarding the highly technical data questions at issue in this proceeding.
+I believe that dialogue between stakeholders and STB technical staff will be especially valuable and efficient in these informal circumstances, without the formality of appearing before the Board Members.

+We also continue to communicate regularly with the Class I railroads and shipper groups, making sure we're ready to assist in any way we can.
 We know how important it is to the Board's stakeholders to have access to this data for their own logistics and planning decisions.
 It is equally important for the Board to have the tools it needs for monitoring, staying on top of industry developments, and looking ahead.